TuckerFaulk/dcms/README.md

 # Overview

 This site was developed to address a problem which occurred during my previous employment as a Senior Account Manager for a Health and Safety Consultancy.
+I worked with clients with a large estate of sites throughout the UK.
+The central health and safety team did not know whether any of the compliance checks were being completed unless they attended site and reviewed the paper checklists used to record the completion of tasks or actions.
+I have created this site as a way of solving this issue.

 # UX